 He is a member of the Law Society personal injury accreditation scheme and acknowledged by the Association of Personal Injury Lawyers (APIL) as a “senior litigator”.

-Oliver is also recognised, in the prestigious independent guide to the profession, The Legal 500, as both a “recommended lawyer” and a “next generation lawyer” (recognition usually reserved for new partners).
-Described by the directory as an ‘impressive and tenacious’ litigator (2018) who is a ‘key member’ of the ‘professional, supportive and empathic’ personal injury team (2019), Oliver is also noted, in clinical negligence cases, for being 'responsive and sensitive to [his] clients’ distress’ (2019).
+Oliver is also recognised in the prestigious independent guide to the profession, The Legal 500, as both a “recommended lawyer” and a “next generation lawyer”.
+Described by the directory as an ‘impressive and tenacious’ litigator (2018) who is a ‘key member’ of the ‘professional, supportive and empathic’ personal injury team (2019), Oliver is also noted in clinical negligence cases for being 'responsive and sensitive to [his] clients’ distress’ (2019).

 His clinical negligence experience involves a wide range of areas including accident and emergency, care of the elderly, dentistry, general practice, general surgery, gynaecology, obstetrics, ophthalmology, orthopaedic and spinal surgery, nephrology, nursing and urology.

 Oliver’s personal injury work includes all aspects of occupiers' and employers' liability, road traffic accidents, highway, sports injury and Animals Act cases and harassment in the workplace.
 The majority of his clients have suffered brain and/or serious orthopaedic and/or psychiatric injuries.